 Once hailed as a child prodigy, Imai said she was left shattered by the loss in the wake a backlash from the public, which claimed she was “a waste of taxpayers’ money” and “Japan’s embarrassment.”

 Unable to go out, Imai became a hikikomori, or a recluse, for six months until she decided to “become a normal girl” by moving to Osaka.
-There, she worked as a bar hostess there and splurged at host clubs, which provide women with male companions, by outlaying 5 million yen.
+There, she worked as a bar hostess and splurged at host clubs, which provide women with male companions, by outlaying 5 million yen.

 Imai later turned to work as a prostitute once the sponsorship money she saved from her snowboarding days had been exhausted.
 “I wanted to give congratulatory money at my friend’s wedding, so I worked for three days at a sex parlor,” Imai said.

 After, as she said, “living started to feel stupid,” Imai attempted suicide by slashing her wrists.
 “I just wanted to depart from this world,” said Imai, who revealed in a past interview that she was raped when she was 17.

 To this point, it has been quite a journey for Imai.
 Her other activities have included work as a television personality, the penning of an autobiography and appearances in nude photography collections.
 She has also been married and divorced and given birth to two children.

 She can also say she has re-emerged as a snowboarder.
 Two months before the release of her AV debut for Muteki in March, she took first place in the half-pipe at the 35th All Japan Snowboarding Championships.

 “I was so nervous since this was my first time on the super-pipe after 11 years,” Imai said after her victory, according to snowboarding site Heavysnowker.
 “But my mom came to watch me this time, so I was thinking I just had to try my best and win.
 So I’m really happy I was able to do that.”